Above: Phillis Diane Jones, “Stan’s Dance,” 1968. Mixed media on canvas. Photo courtesy of N’namdi Fine Art and ArtSlant.

 After Bruce finishes her one-on-one time with her creations, she releases them to the market and world, where they are free to take on a life of their own.

 Additionally, sculptor Gregory Coates discussed how his experiences abroad helped influence the development of his work and philosophy.
 During the last 15 years, he completed multiple residencies in Japan and Europe, where he was commissioned to create site-specific public work.
 Coates used assigned sites and found materials to blend nature and history with plastic, metal and other by-products of industrialization.
-Scale, placement, and negative space became integral to the construction of the many outdoor pieces that he did outside of the U.S.
+By using these scraps of metal, the artist is able to help the environment by reusing them in his artwork.
+When creating his artwork out of this metal, it’s likely that Coates uses welding techniques to ensure the metals are securely joined together.
+Joining metal together can be difficult as the metal needs to be on a flat surface, this is why many artists and welders use a welding shop bench to help them cut and join these pieces of metal together accurately.
+That would be helpful for artists to ensure they’re making accurate pieces of artwork.
+Additionally, scale, placement, and negative space became integral to the construction of the many outdoor pieces that he did outside of the U.S.

 However, Coates took a significant detour in his land art practice to create smaller-scale works that reevaluated the host cultures’ (and his own) standards of perfection.
 Over the course of his practice in Germany and Japan, he observed a societal idiosyncrasy: